George-Edih/cs1302-ce01/README.md

 **Each student needs to individually submit their own work.**

-1. Create a plain text file called `SUBMISSION.md` directly inside this exercise directory with the following information:
+1. Create a plain text file called `SUBMISSION.md` directly inside the `exercise1` directory with the following information:

    1. Your name and UGA ID number;
    1. Collaborator names, if any; and
-   1. The weekly code (listed with the exercise on eLC).

-   Here is an example:
+   1. The answers to the questions in steps 2 - 7 in Checkpoint 4.

+   Here is an example of the contents of `SUBMISSION.md`.
+You would need to write actual answers for Q2-Q7:

    ```
    1. Sally Smith (811-000-999)
    2. Collaborators: Joe Allen, Stacie Mack
-   3. Weekly Code: replace-with-actual-code
+   3. Q2: ...
+      Q3: ...
+      Q4: ...
+      Q5: ...
+      Q6: ...
+      Q7: ...
    ```

-1. Add and commit `SUBMISSION.md`.
-Also, do a final check to ensure your code passes the `checkstyle` audit, then stage and commit all changes.

-1. Change into the parent directory and use the `submit` command to submit this exercise to `cs1302a`:
+1. Change into the parent directory of `exercise1` and use the `submit` command to submit this exercise to `cs1302a`:

    ```
-   $ submit cs1302-ce27-ce28 cs1302a
+   $ submit exercise1 cs1302a
    ```

+   Read the output of the submit command very carefuly.
+If there is an error while submitting, then it will displayed in that output.
+Additionally, if successful, the submit command creates a new receipt file in the directory you submitted.
+The receipt file begins with rec and contains a detailed list of all files that were successfully submitted.
+   Look through the contents of the rec file and always remember to keep that file in case there is an issue with your submission.

+   **Note:** You must be on Odin to submit.

 <hr/>